Anynomouss/doc/README.md

 Grin transactions involve three cool tricks:
 1) Homomorphic Commitments: In Grin, values are hidden by multiplying all values with a Generator point.
 Although the result of multiplying a value with a generator point results in a seemingly random number.
 Addition and subtraction still work.
 This means that when add up numbers multiplied with a generator point on the Elliptic Curve, they still add up.
 E.g. if a transaction would involve two input and one output value `v1+v2=v3`, they can be multiplied with generator point `H` on an Elliptic Curve and anyone can verify that `v1*H + v2*H = v3*H` without knowing what `v1`, `v2` or `v3` is.
 2) Pedersen Commitments: As explained above, Grin transactions hide the amount in an output by multiplying them with a generator point.
 However, this would allow people to find `v1`, `v2` or `v3` by guessing them.
 To solve this problem, a second trick is applied by adding a private-key multiplied with another generator point `G` to the output commitment.
-This effectively makes it impossible to ques the value in an output:
+This effectively makes it impossible to ques the value in an output:<br/><br/>
-`Output = K1*G+v*H`.
+`Output = K1*G+v*H`.<br/><br/>

+3) Kernel excess
  Hold on, if we add keys `K1*G` and `K2*G` to the output commitments, they will not add up to zero right?
 Indeed, by adding these we create an `excess`.
 By proving we know this excess (with is just another point on the curve), we prove we know `K1` and `K2`.
- To an outsider the output commitment looks like a random piece of data : `09551fd2ba097bbf53d027c9820c2f19a544a15f21cb46614ce5860077a3663181`.
+ To an outsider the output commitment looks like a random piece of data : `09551fd2ba097bbf53d027c9820c2f19a544a15f21cb46614ce5860077a3663181`.<br/><br/>
  Now lets say you do this kind of commitment for two outputs:<br/><br/>
 `C1 = K1*G + v1*H`
 `C2 = K2*G + v2*H`<br/><br/>